DigoBaiocchi/learning-rust/README.md

     2. Hello, World! :ballot_box_with_check:
     3. Hello, Cargo! :ballot_box_with_check:
 2. Programming a Guessing Game :ballot_box_with_check:
-3. Common Programming Concepts :hourglass_flowing_sand:
+3. Common Programming Concepts :ballot_box_with_check:
     1. Variables and Mutability :ballot_box_with_check:
     2. Data Types :ballot_box_with_check:
     3. Functions :ballot_box_with_check:
     4. Comments :ballot_box_with_check:
-    5. Control Flow :hourglass_flowing_sand:
+    5. Control Flow :ballot_box_with_check:
-4. Understanding Ownership
+4. Understanding Ownership :hourglass_flowing_sand:
-    1. What is Ownership?
+    1. What is Ownership? :hourglass_flowing_sand:
     2. References and Borrowing
     3. The Slice Type
 5. Using Structs to Structure Related Data